GSA/fpki-guides/_announcements/02_google_ct.md

 ## Frequently Asked Questions

-### 1. Will Chrome's use of CT impact my agency's internal, only locally trusted CA TLS/SSL certificates?
+### 1. Will Google's use of CT in Chrome impact my agency's internal, only locally trusted CA TLS/SSL certificates?

 No. There will be no impact if you use your agency's internal, only locally trusted CA to issue TLS/SSL certificates to intranet sites.
 Chrome's CT change will impact only those TLS/SSL certificates that validate to Federal Common Policy CA, whose certificate is distributed through the Microsoft and Apple trust stores.